dimanikulin/dimanikulin/incubator/HowToPublish.md

 It is usually 10AM - 3PM my local time, Ukrainian.
-Defintly not at morning and an night please notice on holidays you will have less viewes for summer you mush less viewes/reactions
+Defintly not at morning and an night please notice on holidays you will have less viewes for summer you mush less viewes/reactions when there is also other importnat event in platform published you will loose the views but the will accuire them

 ### Choose frequency of publication
 I use 1-2 per week.